DIY Decoupage

 Decoupage is the decorative art of cutting and pasting paper onto a surface and varnishing over the surface.
 The word comes from the French word decouper, which means "cutting out."

 This creative technique can be used to transform all kinds of objects including furniture, boxes and other containers, vases, lamps, decorative screens, trays, tins and dishes.
 You can cover these items with almost any kind of paper including gift wrapping papers, wallpaper, tissue papers, photographs and pictures from magazines.
-You can also use dried grasses and dried flowers.
-Often the finished product can look so stunning that it can look professionally manufactured.
-It is a great technique for jazzing up those tired items and making great accessories for round your home.

 Materials